Jo-Lam/mpitb/README.md

 ## Attribution

-This work builds upon code originally developed by Nicolai Suppa (2022), licensed under the MIT License.
+This is a partial adaptation of Stata package "mpitb" originally developed by Nicolai Suppa (2022), licensed under the MIT License.
+Full documentation can be accessed [here](https://gitlab.com/nsuppa/mpitb).

 This guide introduces the `MPIToolbox` Python class, designed to estimate, compare, and summarize multidimensional poverty indices (MPI) using flexible specifications.

+For more details of MPI/AF method : visit [OPHI website](https://ophi.org.uk/global-mpi/2024)

 ## 🚀 Installation